scrabbletank/farhome-rules/rulesdoc.md

 *Requires Durable, 3 Stamina, 12th level*

 When taking lethal damage, as long as the total damage is less than or equal to your Stamina score you are reduced to 1 wound, with the excess damage reducing your Stamina directly.
 Stamina lost this way is regained after a long rest.

+#### Instinctive Reaction
+*Requires Alert, 8th Level*

+At the end of your turn, if you have less than 2 AP remaining it is increased to 2.
+This effect does not happen if you are Dazed or Paralyzed.

 #### Iron Grip
 *Requires Brutal Strikes, 4 Strength*